rosell-dk/webp-convert/README.md

 ### Using *WebPConvertPathHelperClass* to operate with a "destination root"
 Case 1:
-If you want destinations to be put into the same folder as originals, but with a ".webp" appended You can then have the destination path calculated for you like this:
+If you want destinations to be put into the same folder as originals, but with a ".webp" appended, you can then have the destination path calculated for you like this:
 ```php
 include( __DIR__ . '/WebPConvertPathHelperClass.php');
 $destination_root = '.';